-The foundation of all research and development at Arjo is an in-depth understanding of the customer's daily lives and needs.
+The foundation of all research and development at Arjo is an in-depth understanding of the customer's daily challenges and needs.
 A customerfocused research and development process helps allocate resources to develop solutions that contribute to enhancing the efficiency of healthcare and solving the challenges Arjo's customers face.
-Arjo has, with about 60 years of market presence, developed competitive processes in this field.
+With 65 years of market presence, Arjo has developed competitive processes in this field.
 Innovation of new products and the renewal of existing product lines is one source of growth for Arjo and for the market as a whole.
-Arjo has continuously prioritized product design and ease of user-friendliness in developing new and existing products During the year, Arjo's research and development costs amounted to SEK 202 M (212), corresponding to 2.2% (2.4) of net sales.
-Of this amount SEK 114 M (139) was expensed during the year.
+Arjo has continuously prioritized product design and ease of user-friendliness in developing new and existing products.
+During the year, Arjo's research and development costs amounted to SEK 220 M (202), corresponding to 2.4% (2.2) of net sales.
+Of this amount SEK 100 M (114) was expensed during the year.